spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/managing-products/abstract-products/retrieving-image-sets-of-abstract-products.md

     link: docs/scos/user/features/page.version/product-feature-overview/product-images-overview.html
 ---

-This endpoint allows to retrieve image sets of abstract products.
+This endpoint allows retrieving image sets of abstract products.

 ## Installation

 For detailed information on the modules that provide the API functionality and related installation instructions, see:
 * [Glue API: Products Feature Integration](/docs/scos/dev/feature-integration-guides/{{page.version}}/glue-api/glue-api-product-feature-integration.html).

 ## Retrieve image sets of an abstract product

 To retrieve image sets of an abstract product, send the request:

 ---